 NASM.org or USATrainer.com?

-If you saw the infomercial, you may have noticed that the website mentioned is not the NASM site but rather USATrainer.com.
+If you saw the infomercial, you may have noticed the website mentioned is not the NASM site but rather USATrainer.com.
 According to Whois.com (a site that lists information about websites) the USATrainer.com website was registered by SpinSix Strategic Marketing Design, LLC.
 This makes sense.
 NASM knows fitness while SpinSix knows marketing.

 I believe the USATrainer.com site was created so they could track how many people signed up for the free trial from the TV commercial.
 It’s a way to see how well their marketing is working.
-Again, this makes perfect sense.
+Again, this makes sense.
 I wanted to mention this in case anyone was confused by the USATrainer.com site.